India Rubber, Gutta Percha and Telegraph Works Company: Submarine cable

 The company entered the business of laying as well as manufacturing cables for other companies engaged in cable laying.
 In 1865 the company manufactured and laid its first cable for the Submarine Telegraph Company from Dover to Cap Gris Nez.
 In 1867 it manufactured and laid a cable linking Key West with Havana and Punta Rassa for the Florida based International Ocean Telegraph Company.
 The relationship with that Florida company resulted in cooperative founding of three new system operation companies, the West India and Panama Telegraph Company, the Cuba Submarine Telegraph Company and the Panama and South Pacific Telegraph Company.
-The company's cable ships and were used to lay the 4000 nmi of cable for those three systems Both ships were engaged in some of the first oceanic surveys in examining cable routing for Spanish National Telegraph Company, with the Silver company being a major investor and contractor for cable and installation, cables from Cadiz to the Canary Islands.
+The company's cable ships and were used to lay the 4000 nmi of cable for those three systems Both ships were engaged in some of the first oceanic surveys in examining cable routing for Spanish National Telegraph Company, with the Silver company being a major investor and contractor for cable and installation, cables from Cádiz to the Canary Islands.
 They made two zig-zag sounding lines gathering 552 soundings.